fluencelabs/cli/docs/commands/README.md

   PATH  Project path

 FLAGS
   -t, --template=<value>  Template to use for the project.
-One of: minimal, ts, js --no-input              Don't interactively ask for any input from the user
+One of: quickstart, minimal, ts, js --no-input              Don't interactively ask for any input from the user

 DESCRIPTION